 Many employers and workers alike viewed the previous arrangement as a symbiotic relationship that worked well for both the business owners and the workers they employed.
 So if their bottom line becomes unacceptable, workers may tap out and either increase work for their other clients or look for different work altogether.

 3. Everything changes

 No matter what happens, everything will change.
 This latest evolution in the economy will be replaced with another, which will upend the last.
 And so it goes.
 Again and again and again.
 Tell it to the Gen Zer who has never burned a CD before.
 She still thinks she’s going to be young forever.

 Note: Can’t get enough?
 We’ve covered misclassification in depth.
 See more here.

 At PayReel, we minimize the time and effort it takes to get you ready for your project.
-Rely on PayReel to assume all of the risk associated with worker classification and get back to the business at hand.
+Rely on PayReel to assume all of the risks associated with worker classification and get back to the business at hand.
 We make sure you get everyone gets paid quick and easy, and have Client Relationship Managers on call around the clock to answer your questions.
 All you have to do is call 303-526-4900 or email us.
-The PayReel team makes live event, corporate media, and brand management payroll easier, faster, and seamless.
+The PayReel team makes live events, corporate media, and brand management payroll easier, faster, and seamless.